 If you have spent any amount of time here, you know I am a sucker for anything from the bargain bin.
-On one of my latest trips, I found these rub-on transfers that I thought would be perfect for resin pendants.
+(That’s the true sign you’re an artist.)
+On a recent outing, I found these rub-on transfers that I thought would be perfect for DIY resin pendants.

 Resin Supplies list:

 Step 1: Mix and color resin

 Start by mixing 15 ml of Resin Obsession super clear resin.
 This epoxy resin is perfect for this project because it cures hard.
 Then, add a tiny bit of Resin Obsession opaque purple to color the resin.
 The dot at the end of a toothpick will be plenty of color.